cloudfoundry/diego-windows-release/docs/INSTALL.md

 ## Setup the windows cell

+### Cloud Formation

+There is a Cloud Formation template in the root of the [diego-windows-msi](https://github.com/cloudfoundry-incubator/diego-windows-msi/) repository.
+This template can be uploaded to [Cloud Formation](https://console.aws.amazon.com/cloudformation/home) for automatic setup of a Windows cell.

+The Cloud Formation wizard will ask for a number of parameters.

+1. SecurityGroup: Security group ID to use for the Windows cells
+1. GardenWindowsSubnet: The subnet to launch the cell into
+1. BoshUserName: Username for bosh director
+1. BoshPassword: Pasword for bosh director
+1. BoshHost: Bosh director host
+1. ContainerizerPassword: Pasword for containerizer user e.g. password123!
+1. CellName: The name for your cell

+The Cloud Formation template will configure the Windows cell for the appropriate availability zone based on the provided security group, install the MSI and register itself with Diego.
+The Cloud Formation template will only succeed if all services are up and running after installation.
+To debug a failed install, set "Rollback on failure" to "No" under advanced options.

+### Manual Setup

 1. Download the `setup.ps1` from
 our [latest release](https://github.com/pivotal-cf/diego-windows-msi/releases/latest).
 From inside File explorer right click on the file and click `Run with powershell`.